nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Storing the HallPointer data (i.e. any `Member` and `Session` objects) in memory for easy access.
 - Storing the currently 'selected' `Member` objects (e.g. the results of a search query) in a separate _filtered_ list, one which is exposed to outsiders as an unmodifiable `ObservableList<Member>` that can be 'observed'.
 This allows the UI to observe the list and automatically update when the data in the list changes.
-- Storing a `UserPref` object that represents the user’s preferences, and exposing to the outside as a `ReadOnlyUserPref` object.
+- Storing a `UserPref` object that represents the user’s preferences, and exposing it to the outside as a `ReadOnlyUserPref` object.

 It does not depend on any of the other three components, as the `Model` represents data entities of the application and domain, and thus should make sense on its own without depending on other components.